 How to Remove a Toe Touch Drain Stopper?

 The toe touch drain cover is the most convenient type of shower drain stopper.
-Bring the stopper to an open position in order to remove it from the strainer.
+Bring the stopper to an open position to remove it from the strainer.
 These types of stoppers often have a cap screwed into the base cylinder, which is itself fixed on the strainer.
 If you have the same type, hold the cylindrical base of the opened stopper and rotate its cap anti-clockwise.
 If you find the cylinder turning with the cap as well, keep rotating it until the whole unit is completely out of its place.
 You might need a screwdriver to undo the base cylinder from the strainer’s crossbar.

 How to Remove a Trip Lever Drain Stopper?